 Grease Guidelines for Businesses

-Download our brochure, Preventing Grease Discharges Into Sewers, to learn about the problem of FOG in the sewers and how it impacts businesses.
-You’ll also learn how grease interceptors work and how we enforce the Sewer Use Regulations:
+Download Preventing Grease Discharges Into Sewers in multiple languages to learn about the problem of grease in the sewers and how it impacts businesses:

-Download these signs to make FOG reduction efforts more visible to employees:
+Download these signs to make grease reduction efforts more visible to employees:

 Sewer Regulations Concerning Grease